j5ik2o/akka-persistence-dynamodb/README.md

 |State Plugin|✓|-|✓|
 |Query Plugin|-|-|✓|

 NOTE: Since version 1.7.x, the query plugin was discontinued.
+You can't get throughput by simply doing a Scan like the query plugin.
+A better way is to use [DynamoDB Streams](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html) or [KDS for DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/kds.html).

 ### DynamoDB Support